 NFTs are available on several different platforms.
 Most people tend to choose the platform depending on what they want to buy.
 If you're looking for digital cards, the best bet is to visit a website like digitaltradingcards.com.

 There are a few requirements that are necessary to help facilitate your purchases on digital NFT marketplaces.
 You're going to need a wallet that works with the platform, and along with that, you'll need to fill the wallet with the necessary amount of cryptocurrency.
+This cryptocurrency will cover the total transaction price, including any associated costs such as gas fees, which are usage-based fees required to process transactions on the blockchain.

 However, as NFT pieces are starting to become more popular, they're starting to hit the mainstream auction houses as well.
 Beeple's Everyday – The first 5000 days at Christie's recently sold for an eye-watering $69.3 million.